lewhunt/angularjs-admin-dashboard/README.md

 Try it out via this link on your mobile or desktop: http://lewhunt.github.io/angularjs-admin-dashboard

 ### Note
 This example is primiarily for learning purposes and further customization.
-It is not intendeded as a complete drop-in solution.
+It is not intended as a complete drop-in solution.